October 23, 2022

 Push messages that are relevant and tailored are desired.
 They are adept at detecting generic, broadcast messages that are a clear component of a re-engagement strategy.
 Receiving pointless push messages is a frustrating distraction, and receiving too many of them may cause the consumer to completely cease making purchases from you.

 However, personalizing push notifications can increase open rates by 4 times.
-Serving recommendations based on the things the user has demonstrated an affinity for in their browsing and purchasing history is one very successful and unique method of personalizing push notifications.
+Serving recommendations based on the things the user has demonstrated an affinity for in their browsing and purchasing history is one very successful and unique method of personalized push notifications.

 The last thing you want, if you’re like most people, is to wake up at 2AM to the buzz of a push notification from an eCommerce app.
 There are numerous accounts of push notifications that arrived at the wrong moment.
 63 percent of marketers absolutely err when it comes to push marketing campaigns’ messaging, timing, and frequency.